QSmally/Tlv/README.md

 ## Description

 Tlv is a simple and configurable coding protocol.
-It can be used to frame bytes to robustly communicate them as messages over a network, for example.
-Tlv guarantees that received messages are not cut off in the middle of receiving due to read batch artifacts.
+It can be used to frame bytes to robustly communicate them as messages over a network.
+Tlv guarantees that messages would not unknowingly be cut off in the middle of receiving due to read batch artifacts.

-Zig Tlv uses the standard reader/writer interfaces, so it's compatible with e.g. sockets.
+Zig Tlv uses the standard reader/writer interfaces, so it's compatible with e.g. socket streams.

 **Example using a fixed-width tag-length header of 32 bits each**: